-Use the safeguarding incident reporting form to record the concern and how it is dealt with.
+- 3.26 Use the safeguarding incident reporting form to record the concern and how it is dealt with.
 The relevant sections of the form should be completed and signed.
-It may be used to forward information to the relevant statutory agencies if a referral to them is needed.

-The form should be signed and dated by all those involved in its completion and the AIUK safeguarding manager will keep these in line with data protection regulations.
-Once the Safeguarding Manager confirms receipt of the information, the reporter should make sure that they no longer hold the information about the concern.

-Once the safeguarding manager is informed of a concern, they will ensure that appropriate follow up actions take place.
+It may be used to forward information to the relevant statutory agencies if a referral to them is needed. - 3.27 The form should be signed and dated by all those involved in its completion and the AIUK Safeguarding Manager will keep these in line with data protection regulations.
+Once the Safeguarding Manager confirms receipt of the information, the reporter should make sure that they no longer hold the information about the concern. - 3.28 Once the Safeguarding Manager is informed of a concern, they will ensure that appropriate follow up actions take place.
 This could include reporting on to other agencies (e.g., the police, LADO, social services), and/or escalating an incident within AIUK.
 The Safeguarding manager will inform the Chief Executive and the Company Secretary of any serious incident, and they will be responsible for ensuring that serious incidents are reported to the designated safeguarding lead on the Section and Trust boards and together with the Chair of the Trust Board ensuring that Board approves the content of information being reported to the Charity Commission in line with their requirements.

-Ways that abuse or harm might be brought to your attention
+4. Ways that abuse or harm might be brought to your attention

-- A child or adult-at-risk might make a direct disclosure about themselves. - A child or adult might make a direct disclosure about another child or adult at risk. - A child or adult might offer information that is worrying but not a direct disclosure. - A member of staff or volunteer might be concerned about a child's appearance or behaviour or about the behaviour of a parent, carer or Amnesty staff member or volunteer towards a child. - A parent might offer information about a child that is worrying but not a direct disclosure. - A low-level concern about the behaviour of a member of staff or volunteer, such as being over-friendly with a young person, or being alone with a child in a secluded area or behind a closed door might be reported. - A member of staff or volunteer might become aware of risk of harm to a child or young person during their engagement with AIUK. - A disclosure may be made about something concerning which happened in the past.
+- A under 18 activist or adult-at-risk might make a direct disclosure about themselves. - A under 18 activist or adult might make a direct disclosure about another under 18 activist or adult at risk. - A under 18 activist or adult might offer information that is worrying but not a direct disclosure. - A member of staff or volunteer might be concerned about a under 18 activist's appearance or behaviour or about the behaviour of a parent, carer or Amnesty staff member or volunteer towards a under 18 activist.

-• A concern may be raised about a significant relationship someone in a position of trust has with someone who is involved in an investigation which relates to a child or adult safeguarding allegation, concern, or disclosure.
+- A parent might offer information about a under 18 activist that is worrying but not a direct disclosure. - A low-level concern about the behaviour of a member of staff or volunteer, such as being over-friendly with a child, or being alone with a under 18 activist in a secluded area or behind a closed door might be reported. - A member of staff or volunteer might become aware of risk of harm to a under 18 activist during their engagement with AIUK. - A disclosure may be made about something concerning which happened in the past. - A concern may be raised about a significant relationship someone in a position of trust has with someone who is involved in an investigation which relates to an under 18 activist or adult safeguarding allegation, concern, or disclosure.

-Definitions:
+5. Definitions: